-It should be noted that many of the bus stops currently include the proposed road markings and the approval by this committee will allow officers to complete the legal process to enable them to become enforceable.
+It should be noted that many of the bus stops currently include the proposed road markings and the approval of this committee will allow officers to complete the legal process to enable them to become enforceable.

 c) Business travel forum applications; As part of the Local Sustainable Transport Fund (LSTF) for Woking, the Business Travel Forum generates a number of project ideas each financial year to be carried out within their agreed budget of £50,000.

-Due to a small under spend in 2013, the total budget for 2014 is £91,000.
+Due to a small under spend in 2013, the total budget for 2014 is £91,000, of which £62,000 has already been allocated.
 The aims of these projects are to encourage more sustainable forms of transport and/or enhance the local economy.

-The purpose of this paper is to present the 2014 project proposals (annex F) to the Joint Committee for approval.
-There are six proposed projects comprising a mixture of capital and revenue improvements totalling £62,000.
+The purpose of this paper is to present the latest project proposals (annex c) to the Joint Committee for approval.
+There are four proposed projects comprising a mixture of capital and revenue improvements totalling £26,600.